patrickbreen/CAC-aware-sign-in-app/README.md

 `npm run server`

-This is how I run this "in production"
+This is how I run this for now.
+Its not good because it doesn't auto restart and logs don't rotate.
+TODO use systemd.

 `nohup npm run server > app.log &`